larpo1/lavanda-website/src/pages/blog/2020-05-18-beyond-the-pandemic-how-to-maximise-your-pbsa-assets.md

   - Student accommodation
   - Short-term rentals
 featuredpost: false
-metaTitle: "How to maximise your PBSA assets | Blog | Lavanda "
+metaTitle: "How to maximise your PBSA assets - summer | Blog | Lavanda "
 description: Lavanda examines how student accommodation operators can get the most from the Summer 2020, some strategies to explore and next steps to prepare.